MetPX/sarracenia/doc/design/plan.rst

 Known Gaps
 ~~~~~~~~~~

+Things we need to keep in mind... solutions are perhaps not fully determined yet.
+These items will graduate to features at some point.

 101. ( *Critical?* ) If a firewall prevents SARA from pulling data from an sr_post,
      there is no simple sr_* ish way to send the data to a switch.  *sr_put* is
      conceived as a program that uses instances to start up a bunch of streams